dev-bio/adv_apply/README.md

 # Advanced Apply
 Using template metaprogramming to 'magically' destructure pairs and tuples at compile time.
+Not advicable to use anywhere, unless you want to obliterate the compile time of your project.
+This was an experiment to explore the type system of C++ and its capabilities, this also allowed me to create some neat interfaces for a side project.

 ``` c++
 auto main() -> int {